Keynote Speakers

 Prof. Jianhua Zhang, Oslo Metropolitan University, Norway

-Jianhua Zhang is currently a Professor of Computer Science at Oslo Metropolitan University, Norway.
-His recent research interests are in the fields of computational intelligence, machine learning, intelligent systems and control, biomedical signal processing, and neurocomputing.
-In those fields he has published 4 books, 11 book chapters, and around 200 peer-reviewed journal and conference papers.
-Dr Zhang served as Chair of IFAC (International Federation of Automatic Control) Technical Committee on Human-Machine Systems for two consecutive terms (2017-2023) and Vice Chair of IEEE Norway Section (2019-2023).
-He currently serves as Vice Chair of IFAC Technical Committee on Human-Machine Systems and Vice Chair for IEEE CIS (Computational Intelligence Society) Norway Chapter.
-Dr Zhang is on editorial board of four international journals, including Frontiers in Neuroscience, Cognitive Neurodynamics (Springer), and Cognition, Technology & Work (Springer).
-He served as IPC Co-Chair for IFAC LSS 2013 (Shanghai) and HMS 2016 (Kyoto), and IPC Chair for IFAC HMS 2019 (Tallinn) and HMS 2022 (San Jose).
-He was also a keynote speaker or chair for a number of other international scientific conferences.
+Dr Zhang served as Chair of IFAC (International Federation of Automatic Control) Technical Committee on Human-Machine Systems (2017-2023) and Vice Chair of IEEE Norway Section (2019- 2023).
+He currently serves as Vice Chair of IFAC Technical Committee on Human-Machine Systems (2023-) and Vice Chair of IEEE CIS (Computational Intelligence Society) Norway Chapter (2019-).
+He is on editorial board of four international journals, including Frontiers in Neuroscience, Cognitive Neurodynamics (Springer), and Cognition, Technology & Work (Springer).
+In addition, he was invited to serve as keynote speaker or chair for a number of international conferences.

 Prof. Sami Brandt got his doctoral degree in 2002 in Helsinki University of Technology, Finland, on the geometric branch of computer vision applied to electron tomography.
 After the doctoral degree he worked for one year as a research scientist in Instrumentarium Corporation Imaging Division, Finland, a couple of years in Helsinki University of Technology, Oulu University, Finland, and Malmö University, Sweden, and Nordic Bioscience Imaging/Synarc Imaging Technologies in Denmark.
 He currently work as associate professor in the Image Group in University of Copenhagen, Denmark.
 He have been a member of the IEEE, member of the Pattern Recognition Society of Finland, member of the International Association for Pattern Recognition (IAPR), and member of the Finnish Inverse Problems Society.